Lalufu/ruuvi-mqtt/README.md

 `--mqtt-port`
 : The MQTT port number to connect to.
 Defaults to 1883.

+`--buffer-size`
+: The size of the buffer (in number of measurements) that can be locally saved when the MQTT server is unavailable.
+The buffer is not persistent, and will be lost when the program exits.
+Defaults to 100000.
+When sizing, take into consideration that each tag will send a measurement approximately every second.

 `--mqtt-topic`
 : The MQTT topic to publish the information to.
 This is a string that is put through python formatting, and can contain references to the variables `mac`